theo-armour/drawing/README.md

 # drawing
-Drawing simple things in simple ways until they are prefected
+Drawing simple things in simple ways until they are perfected